noiselabs/SmartyBundle/Resources/doc/extensions.rst

 Assetic Extension
 =================

-See chpater :ref:`ch_assetic` for complete documentation about Assetic support in SmartyBundle.
+See chapter :ref:`ch_assetic` for complete documentation about Assetic support in SmartyBundle.

 Assets Extension
 ================